 American Senior Communities has implemented enhanced housekeeping procedures to ensure a clean and sanitized environment.
 All housekeeping personnel are educated on infection control practices and cleaning strategies specific to COVID-19.
 Each housekeeper uses specialized, CDC approved disinfectant to kill the virus on surfaces.
 High touch areas such as light switches, doorknobs and call lights are sanitized multiple times per day by several team members.
 A Quality Assurance tool is used to validate that enhanced housekeeping procedures are being followed for every room and common area.

-Because infection control is of the utmost importance, ASC is implementing a high-tech electrostatic spraying system called Protexus in each community.
+Because infection control is of the utmost importance, ASC is implementing a high-tech electrostatic spraying system in each community.
 These state-of-the-art tools, already in use in major hotels, will only enhance our already rigorous approach to sanitization.
-Protexus fine mist sprayers will aid in disinfection of high touch areas, including fabrics such as couches, chairs, etc.
+Our fine mist sprayers will aid in the disinfection of high touch areas, including fabrics such as couches, chairs, etc.

-While communities with active positive COVID-19 cases will remain closed for now, new guidance creates a pathway to cautiously open some dining rooms in communities where there are no active cases.
-Extensive training with our culinary staff is being conducted on new precautions that will help open these selected dining rooms safely.
+Extensive training with our culinary staff is being conducted on enhanced precautions that will help open these selected dining rooms safely.

 To help prevent the virus from entering our communities, outside vendors are given limited access to our kitchens.
 Many of our food deliveries are conducted outside and containers are wiped down with a sanitizing solution prior to storage.

 Safety is of the utmost concern but so are the nutritional needs and satisfaction of our residents.
-The Culinary and Activity departments provide refreshments via a mobile snack cart; residents can choose from a variety of their favorite snacks and beverages which helps to improve nutrition and hydration and may also brighten their day.
+Culinary and social enrichment professionals provide selections where residents choose from a variety of their favorite snacks and beverages which helps to improve nutrition and hydration and may also brighten their day.

 The Culinary team remains focused on safety, nutrition and our residents’ satisfaction.